 While the Crucian Hook is the most popular of that style of bracelet on island, there are many others such as those featuring cultural icons, hearts, shackles, or woven knots.
 There are also a number of bracelets to choose from that feature symbols of tranquility, family, strength, unity, positive vibes, or love; some even represent the different hurricanes that have hit the island.

-Some of the local jewelers have also create symbols for their favorite causes, and donate a portion of the sales of those bracelets to their cause such as the Elkhorn Coral jewelry offered at ib designs (which supports coral restoration on St. Croix), or the Tree of Knowledge jewelry from Joyia Insperational Jewelry (which supports Good Hope Country Day School).
+Some of the local jewelers have also create symbols for their favorite causes, and donate a portion of the sales of those bracelets to their cause such as the Elkhorn Coral jewelry offered at ib designs (which supports coral restoration on St. Croix), Leatherback Sea Turtle bracelets from Crucian Gold (which supports sea turtle conservation through the St. Croix Environmental Association), or the Tree of Knowledge jewelry from Joyia Inspirational Jewelry (which supports Good Hope Country Day School).

 The popular island bracelets are available at many local jewelry stores and are offered in an array of widths and sizes, as well as in silver, gold, white gold, rose gold, or a combination of several metals.
 Some bracelets also include pieces of chaney.
 (Chaney is essentially broken pieces of pottery dating back to the 1700’s, which were historically found and used by island children as play money.
 Now, chaney is made into jewelry making it wearable art since each piece of chaney is different in size, shape, color and pattern.)